mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 G/Carrier: G/Carrier: A grav carrier is effectively a fl ying tank, and is the standard fighting vehicle of many military forces across the Imperium.
-The turret-mounted fusion gun is a vehicle-mounted version of the TL 15 FGMP and uses the same ‘serious fi repower’ rules (see opposite).
+The turret-mounted fusion gun is a vehicle-mounted version of the TL 15 FGMP and uses the same 'serious fi repower' rules (see opposite).
 Advanced containment systems mean that it does not leak radiation with each shot in the same way as the man-portable version.